Enhance awareness about antidiscrimination activities in industrial sector: Ukraine’s refugees

 Description

-The project will raise the capacity and awareness of social partners on the importance of decent working conditions, including non-discrimination of migrant workers and refugees in the labour market.
-The project will involve Norwegian experts to learn from Norwegian policies and measures related to non-discrimination and integration of migrant workers and refugees.
+The project raised the capacity and awareness of social partners on the importance of decent working conditions, including non-discrimination of migrant workers and refugees in the labour market.
+The project involved Norwegian experts to learn from Norwegian policies and measures related to non-discrimination and integration of migrant workers and refugees.

-The previous project''s partnership between employers and trade unions in a transnational undertaking in the steel sector will continue, and local authorities will also be involved in some activities.
-Digital tools and activities developed in the first period will be improved.
+The previous project''s partnership between employers and trade unions in a transnational undertaking in the steel sector continued, and local authorities were involved in some activities.
+Digital tools and activities developed in the first period were improved.

 - Launch event in Krakow with 30 representatives of social partners, public authorities, local media, and Norwegian experts